sfoxhq/slate/source/includes/_endpoints.md

 Key | Description
 --- | -----------
-quantity | The amount to buy or sell vwap | "Volume Weighted Average Price", the price the user can expect to receive if the order is executed.
+quantity | Amount to buy or sell vwap | "Volume Weighted Average Price", the price the user can expect to receive if the order is executed.
 Even though the price is $383.21 in this example, you will most likely pay $383 for the entire order.
-These prices are not guaranteed as the market is always moving. price | the limit price the user must specify to achieve the VWAP price at execution fees | the expected fee for executing this order total | the total cost of the order
+These prices are not guaranteed as the market is always moving. price | Limit price the user must specify to achieve the VWAP price at execution fees | Expected fee for executing this order total | Total cost of the order

 ## Get Orderbook

+Get the blended L2 orderbook data of our connected exchanges, including the top bids and asks and the location of those bids and asks.

 ```shell
 curl "https://api.sfox.com/v1/markets/orderbook/<asset_pair>"